-- (1) All of the Common Shares held in escrow were issued prior to the Company's initial public offering and were placed in escrow in connection with the initial public offering. - (2) The Common Shares to be released from escrow on December 6, 2008 and June 6, 2009 are held in escrow under an escrow agreement between certain holders of Common Shares and Computershare Investor Services Inc. (the "Escrow Agreement").
-Pursuant to the terms of the Escrow Agreement, unless expressly permitted by the Escrow Agreement, the escrowed shares may not be sold, transferred, assigned, mortgaged or traded in any way while in escrow. - (3) The Common Shares to be released from escrow on August 29, 2008, November 29, 2008 and May 29, 2009 Shareholders are subject to a TSX-V resale restriction preventing transfer until August 29, 2008, November 29, 2008 and May 29, 2008, respectively.
+(3) The Common Shares are held in escrow under an escrow agreement between certain holders of Common Shares and Computershare Investor Services Inc. (the "Escrow Agreement").
+Pursuant to the terms of the Escrow Agreement, unless expressly permitted by the Escrow Agreement, the escrowed shares may not be sold, transferred, assigned, mortgaged or traded in any way while in escrow.

+TSX